Extract Natural Products with Supercritical Fluids

 The term natural products has become the "catch-all" for any compound that has been produced by a living being, e.g. plant, animal, algae.
-The extracted compounds are used in or are themselves, foods, medicinals, pigments, fragrances.
+The extracted compounds are used in or are themselves, foods, medicinals, pigments, and fragrances.
 The process for many years was to extract from the matrix material by solvents: aqueous and petroleum-based.
-The first large scale use of supercritical fluids in extracting natural products was the decaffeination of coffee in 1979 and since then thousands of compounds have been extracted commercially.
+The first large-scale use of supercritical fluids in extracting natural products was the decaffeination of coffee in 1979 and since then thousands of compounds have been extracted commercially.

 Why the interest in using supercritical fluids (i.e. CO2)?

 No Solvent residue.
 No health hazards.
 Maintains a "natural" state.

 Supercritical CO2 extracts the various natural compounds more efficiently than petroleum-based solvents, but upon returning to an ambient state, the CO2 becomes a gas, leaving no residue.

 With temperatures less than body temperature (37°C), little thermal degradation of sensitive compounds occurs.
 (See phase diagram.)